chinamike65/hugo-tuolesi/content/book4/book4en.md

 (1) The immature can mature

-(2) Thoe mature can deliver liberation
+(2) The mature can reach liberation

 4. Exchanging Self for Others